Ring Alarm Security System Cost and Pricing

 - Amazon-owned company

 Ring isn’t your grandmother’s security system; that is, unless your grandmother is well-versed in smart home security.
 Rather, it’s totally customizable; users can install their Ring devices themselves, add new components, and choose whether to self-monitor or pay monthly or yearly for 24/7 professional monitoring.
 In this page, we’ll discuss all that and more, as well as give you some objective information about their equipment, monitoring options, and more.
-We’ll also compare Ring to top competitors and see how it stacks up in terms of equipment and monitoring prices.
-Of course, Ring has been in the news recently, which we’ll cover as well.
+We’ll also compare Ring to the top security systems around and see how it stacks up in terms of equipment and monitoring prices.

 What We Like About Ring Alarm

-- Self-monitoring or 24/7 professional monitoring for $10 a month or $100 a year: Even without paying any monthly fees whatsoever, you’ll be able to livestream footage, receive notifications and control your system remotely, among other features.
+- Self-monitoring or 24/7 professional monitoring for $20 per month or $200 per year: Even without paying any monthly fees whatsoever, you’ll be able to livestream footage, receive notifications and control your system remotely, among other features.
 But for those that want professional monitoring and cellular backup, the cost is super affordable.

 - DIY installation: All of Ring’s components come already synced with the base station, and the app walks you through the installation process step by step.
 That’s great news for your wallet, as professional installation costs $120 to $600 on average.1